All Episodes

 We lost well over a million Americans.

-Um, and I think they stayed away from the one thing that would have worked the best, and that is therapeutics.
+And I think they stayed away from the one thing that would have worked the best, and that is therapeutics.

-And if you even brought the idea up, you were mocked, you were ridiculed, you were called a conspiracy theorist, and so on and so forth.
+You were called a conspiracy theorist, and so on and so forth.

-I will never ever trust these people.
+I will never, ever, ever trust these people.

 I just refuse.